 For other publications, visit our search page.

 Policy Studies presents original research on pressing economic and political policy challenges for governments and industry across Asia, and for the region's relations with the United States.
-Written for the policy community, academics, journalists, and the informed public, the peer-reviewed publications in this series provide new policy insights and perspectives based on extensive fieldwork and rigorous scholarship.
+Written for the policy and business communities, academics, journalists, and the informed public, the peer-reviewed publications in this series provide new policy insights and perspectives based on extensive fieldwork and rigorous scholarship.

 Papers in the AsiaPacific Issues series address topics of broad interest and significant impact relevant to current and emerging policy debates.
 These eight-page, peer-reviewed papers are accessible to readers outside the author’s discipline.